 eMedicareSupplements Senior Writer

-Plan G is very popular because it covers many high-risk situations not taken care of by Medicare, and it is a very affordable plan.
-Plan G covers things like hospitalization coverage extension, hospital co-insurance, skilled nursing co-insurance and hospital care, among other things.
+Plan G is popular because it covers many high-risk situations not taken care of by Medicare, and it is a pretty affordable plan.
+Plan G covers things like hospitalization coverage extension, hospital co-insurance, skilled nursing co-insurance, hospital care and Medicare excess charges, among other things.

 « Back to the Medicare Supplements

 Help!
 I Missed the Deadline!